bitburner-official/bitburner-src/markdown/bitburner.ns.getfilemetadata.md

 </td><td>

 Name of the file to read the metadata from.
-It must be a text file (.txt, .json) or a script (.js, .jsx, .ts, .tsx).
+It must be a text file (.txt, .json, .css) or a script (.js, .jsx, .ts, .tsx).

 </td></tr>